dwweiss/grayboxes/README.md

 # grayboxes

 _grayboxes_ contributes to the creation and evaluation of white box, gray box and black box models of heat transfer, fluid flow and structural mechanics.
+See package [coloredlids]((https://github.com/dwweiss/coloredlids/wiki) for implementation of white box models.

 [[Link to grayboxes Wiki]](https://github.com/dwweiss/grayboxes/wiki/1.-Introduction)